tuxology/tracevizlab/labs/04-python-xml-analysis-lab/README.md

 ![ApplyAndClose](screenshots/applyClose.png "Trace Compass Apply and Close XML")

-Once these actions are done, you can open the *Flame Graph View*, under the `Python Views`, to visualize the different queries that have been executed on the python server.
+Once these actions are done, you can open the `Flame Chart` View, under the `Python Views`, to visualize the different queries that have been executed on the python server.

 - - -

 ### Task 5 (optional): Debugging the state system

 Sometimes, when working with XML analysis, things don't work out the way you want them to.
-One very useful tool to use in this case is the *State System Explorer View*.
-This view displays the state internal values with respect to time for each opened trace in Trace Compass.
-It can be opened via the *Window* > *Show View* menu and searching for *State System Explorer*.
+One very useful tool to use in this case is the `State System Explorer` View.
+This view displays the internal values of the state system, the backend used to store the data of the analyses.
+It shows how the values of the states change in time, and you can thus relate it with events.
+Did an event trigger the expected state change?
+What value is really stored at a certain time.
+It can be opened via the *Window* > *Show View* menu and searching for `State System Explorer`.

 ![StateSystemExplorer](screenshots/stateSystemExplorer.png "Trace Compass State System Explorer")